 Private PRP Joint Injection in Sutton Coldfield

 Platelet Rich Plasma (PRP) injection for joint pain, tendon injuries and sports injuries.
 Not available on NHS.
 From £600.
-Same-week consultant.
 Published price.

 What is prp joint injection?